Bhat-Priyanka/AI_Projects/Prompt_Engineering_For_Business.md

-# Best practices for writing prompts for businness application:
+# Best practices for writing prompts for business application:

 ## Examples:
 # Craft a prompt to summarize the product description